Seb-geospatial/BlenderMapDEM/README.md

 It is important to note that each dataset has limitations on the amount of area it can retrieve, and that fetching DEM data of a very large extent may result in **extremely long query times**.
 Requests are limited to 500,000,000 km2 for GEDI L3, 125,000,000 km2 for SRTM15+ V2.1, 4,050,000 km2 for SRTM GL3, COP90 and 450,000 km2 for all other data.

 The resulting .GeoTIFF DEM image, while openable in GIS programs, cannot be opened directly by a standard image viewer or Blender.
-This is because the image has no RGB bands and is actually helpful so other geospatial operations can be performed on the DEM before it is imported into Blender using its geographic metadata.
+This is because the image has no RGB color bands.
+Other geospatial operations can still be performed using the DEM .geotiff file before it is converted to a standard image file and imported into Blender.

 **NOTE:** This function requires an OpenTopography API key in order to fetch maps from their database, obtained through [creating an account](https://portal.opentopography.org/newUser) on the OpenTopography website,